AMS - Amsterdam

 Pre-booked transfers

-A pre-booked transfer to central Amsterdam costs EUR 45-70 for a sedan.
+A pre-booked transfer locks the price in when you book.
 The driver meets you inside Schiphol Plaza at the Meeting Point or holds a sign with your name.
-The price is locked in when you book.

 Transfer vehicles tend to be newer sedans or minivans.
 You can request specific vehicle types, child seats, or extra luggage capacity.
 The driver tracks your flight and adjusts for delays.